 |Virgin Atlantic Flying Club|

-Meeting the $4,000 spending requirement in your first 3 might be tough, so give you some ideas on how to quickly meet it, here are some options:
+Meeting the $4,000 spending requirement in your first 3 months might be tough, so give you some ideas on how to quickly meet it, here are some ways to meet the requirements:

 |• Plastiq - Using Plastiq allows you to pay for your personal expenses such as rent, tuition, mortgage, auto lease etc. Although they charge a 2.5% processing fee for using your credit card, this will contribute to the card bonus that you will receive.
 There is also a referral program that allows you to earn "Free-Free Dollars" that goes towards processing fees as well.|